RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A personal shopper that do the selling for you.
+A quiz that does the selling for you.
 Recover abandoned carts, capture leads and grow your audience.

 == Description ==